Danny7226/LearningSummary/java/README.md

 * Port is a logical entity.
 Port, along with IP, uniquely identifies the destination (endpoint) for a data packets in network

 ### JVM Classloader and Spring Bean management
+* TODO read more on Tomcat and how Tomcat defines its classloader
 * JVM loads Class dynamically on-demand.
 When a class is needed, JVM will check ClassLoader to see if a class is loaded (top down, native parent ClassLoader first, then down to custom ClassLoader)
   * If Class is not loaded, JVM loads it
   * If two threads in the same JVM instance concurrently need access to the same class that hasn't been loaded before, the JVM ensures that the class is loaded only once